-Simply, it is a measure of how efficiently the load current is being converted into useful work output and is a good indicator of the effect of the load current on the efficiency of the supply system.
-A poor Power Factor occurs when a load is drawing more electrical energy than is necessary, for conversion into a given amount of useful work.
+Power factor is a measure of how efficiently the load current is being converted into useful work output.
+A poor power factor occurs when a load is drawing more electrical energy than is necessary for conversion into a given amount of useful work.

 Since the horse cannot walk on water its pulling effort is reduced by the “angle” of the tow rope.